-The Duke and Duchess of Cambridge, Prince William and Catherine, were in Dundee Scotland to officially open Victoria & Albert Museum and to meet the employees and their families from Micheline Tyre.
+The Duke and Duchess of Cambridge, Prince William and Catherine, were in Dundee Scotland to officially open the Victoria & Albert Museum and to meet the employees and their families from Micheline Tyre.
 The couple, known as Earl and Countess of Strathearn in Scotland, last visited the city in October 2015.

 The coastal city of highlands is a short drive from St. Andrew’s University, where William and Catherine met in 2001 and fell in love, and the night before their first official visit in 2015, they stayed at the University.

-Duchess of Cambridge, who became the patron of Victoria & Albert Museum in 2018, along with her husband Prince William officially opened Scotland’s first Design Museum V&A Dundee.
-V&A Dundee explores Scotland’s design heritage – its past, present and future.
+Duchess of Cambridge, who became the patron of Victoria & Albert Museum in 2018, along with her husband Prince William officially opened Scotland’s first Design Museum, V&A Dundee.
+V&A Dundee explores Scotland’s design heritage – it’s past, present and future.

-About the visit the Palace said, “The visit will build on Catherine’s keen interest in promoting the visual arts, and highlighting the value that public institutions like V&A Dundee can offer local communities, particularly in the terms of increased accessibility to world-class art and design”.
+About the visit, the Palace said, “The visit will build on Catherine’s keen interest in promoting the visual arts, and highlighting the value that public institutions like V&A Dundee can offer local communities, particularly in the terms of increased accessibility to world-class art and design”.